AceDataCloud/SerpAPI/README.md

 As can be seen, the results displayed here are all in Simplified Chinese, and the content of the results is similar to the above text.

 ### Customizing the Time Range of Search Results
-This article also allows customizing the time range of search results, which includes five options: `qdr:h` (past hour), `qdr:d` (past day), `qdr:w` (past week), `qdr:m` (past month), and the default is unlimited.
+This article also allows customizing the time range of search results, which includes five options: `qdr:h` (past hour), `qdr:d` (past day), `qdr:w` (past week), `qdr:m` (past month), and by default, no restrictions.
 We can pass the corresponding time range through `range`, for example, setting it to `qdr:d` indicates searching for results from the past day, so the input is as follows:

 <p><img src="https://cdn.acedata.cloud/qccfib.png" width="500" class="m-auto"></p>